eksctl-io/eksctl/site/content/usage/03-cluster-upgrade.md

 Please make sure to read this section in full before you proceed.

-> NOTE: Kubernetes supports version drift of up-to 2 minor versions during upgrade process.
+> NOTE: Kubernetes supports version drift of up-to two minor versions during upgrade process.
+So nodes can be up to two minor versions ahead or behind the control plane version.
+You can only upgrade the control plane one minor version at a time, but nodes can be upgraded more than one minor version at a time, provided the nodes stay within two minor versions of the control plane.

 ### Updating control plane version